That was the subject of a May 26 press gathering at the Menlo Park headquarters of Willow Garage, a company that designs ... well, robots.

 As her answers to my questions got longer, the speaker kept cutting out, and I was only able to make out a word here and there.
 I was also becoming aware that I was standing directly in front of another robot-journalist to my left who was trapped in the crowd, but it didn't seem possible to include him/it in the conversation.

 The whole experience was anxiety-inducing, and weirdly intimate: in a room full of people, I was looking into someone's bedroom.
 Yet the robot also seemed distant.
 I found myself basically less interested in her/it than I am in your average flesh-and-blood, present-in-the-room human, and felt a little guilty about this, and as a result had to try extra hard to make the necessary non-verbal sympathetic and reassuring signals to communicate that she had my full attention.

-I was also trying harder than you might expect to resist an urge to simply walk away, mid-conversation: something it's never occurred to me to do before.
-It seemed like I could get away with it.
+I was also trying harder than you might expect to resist an urge to just walk away, mid-conversation: It seemed like I could get away with it.
 But I stuck it out, waited for what seemed like a natural stopping point, and offered some accepted end-of-conversation pleasantry.
-I snuggled back into the huddle of reporters, my shoulders grazing theirs, happy to be back among my own species.
+I snuggled back into the huddle of reporters, my shoulders grazing theirs, happy to be among my own species again.